HyperOOP/hyperoop/README.md

 import { h } from "hyperoop";
 ```

 In this case the field `jsxFactory` in your `tsconfig.json` should be `h`.
-But usually you need soma other entities from the library, in this case the following import clause would be simples:
+But usually you need some other entities from the library, in this case the following import clause would be simpler:

 ```typescript
 import * as ui from "hyperoop";
 ```

 Don't forget to change the `jsxFactory` field to `ui.h`.

+## Getting help

+Any question about using the framework you can ask [here](https://gitter.im/hyper-oop/hyperoop) in gitter, welcome.

+## HyperOOP application: basics

+The application consists of a single state tree managed by action classes, and a view that defines UI.
+Every time a state changes, HyperOOP creates a new virtual DOM and uses it to update the actual DOM.

+## TODO...

 ## Examples